flyinggrizzly/mobile-suits-in-the-black/content/tactical/_index.md

 orders" to the MC.
 These should be given to the MC face down to maintain secrecy.

+## Bidding on priority Intel

+The last thing you can do with you **STRAT** is bid on priority access to intel for the next mission.
+Your bids for intel should be submitted on the same card you use to submit your orders.
+Everyone who bids will see intel before the next tactical phase, in order of how much the officer bid (from highest to lowest).

+If you bid to see intel, you will see all intel gathered by the **Intelligence Officer**.
+The amount available is determined by them in secret at the end of a mission, by rolling the **Resistance's** Tier.

+After rolling intel, the **Intelligence Officer** (MC) should determine the order to show intel to any officers that bid, and contact each officer one by one.
+This is a good thing to do in between sessions, because officers should not know if another officer has seen the intel before them.

+### Redacting intel

+When you see intel after bidding, if you have **STRAT** left, you can spend 1 **STRAT** to redact it, so that no one else sees it.
+Any officers who see it after you, whether they bid or during tactical, will not know that it existed.
+You can spend 2 **STRAT** to replace it with **false intelligence**.

 ### Bookkeeping and overspending STRAT

 Once you have announced your total STRAT to the table at the beginning of